nilportugues/sql-repository/README.md

     }

     /**
-     * The automatic generated strategy used will be the
-     * data-store's if set to true.
+     * The automatic generated strategy used will be the data-store's if set to true.
-     *
-     * @return bool
      */
     public function autoGenerateId() : bool
     {